longndt/react-course/lesson1-setup/README.md

 1. What was the most challenging concept to understand?
 2. Which part felt most similar to previous programming experience?
-3. What would you like to build with React for your capstone project?
+3. What would you like to build with React in future projects?

 ---